 - Consultation during Fieldwork and Data processing: The questions of the countries during the fieldwork and data preparation were answered by the EVS and external GESIS experts; furthermore, a ‘Fieldwork Reporting and Monitoring’ tool was implemented, which supported the Methodology group in monitoring FW progress of the countries.

-- Data processing: For data preparation, a workflow was implemented with several steps for checking/cleaning and standardisation/harmonisation of the national data as well as detailed process documentation was agreed.
+- Data processing: For data preparation, a workflow was implemented with several steps for checking/cleaning and standardization/harmonization of the national data as well as detailed process documentation was agreed.
 The internal process documentation was used as the basis for the documentation of the data to be published.
-In general, all data modifications were agreed with the countries.
+In general, all data modifications were agreed upon with the countries.
 EVS and external experts especially supported the generation of further classifications for pre-classified variables such as education, and the construction of the weight variables.
 All constructed variables are documented.
-For harmonized variables we additionally provide information on the standard applied (source and date), the mapping of national categories to the categories of the harmonized variable in a harmonization report, and the source variable containing the original data.
-This allows users not only track the recoding but also replicate the mapping easily.
+For harmonized variables, we additionally provide information on the standard applied (source and date), the mapping of national categories to the categories of the harmonized variable in a harmonization report, and the source variable containing the original data.
+This allows users not only to track the recording but also to replicate the mapping easily.

 - The data anonymization comprised three steps: (1) general anonymization measures implemented by the data archive, (2) review of the measures by the country and implementation of further country-specific measures; (3) review of the proposals of the countries to see if they are useful for other EVS countries.